 For eco-friendly cleaning white vinegar is brilliant for putting the sparkle back into your shower.
 Mix a solution of half water, half vinegar into an old spray bottle and spray on any limescale, leave for 15 minutes.
 Depending on how bad the problem is, you may need to use the rougher side of a non-scratch scouring pad and some elbow grease.
 Rinse off with warm water and buff dry with a cloth.

-If your shower is over a bath, follow our guide to cleaning your bath too.
+If your shower is over a bath, follow our guide to how to clean a bath too.

 How to clean grout between tiles